playbooks

 • Early Mornings — The Yamakasa Oiyama at 4:59 AM requires planning.
 Many visitors stay up all night at Hakata's yatai food stalls and head directly to the course.

-Discover all Kyushu festivals at our complete festival directory.
+Discover all Kyushu festivals at our complete festival directory or filter by Kyushu region.